Next Page Previous Page Home Tools & Aids Search Handbook

 Residual Standard Deviation What is the magnitude of the typical residual?
 There are several ways to compute this, but the statistically optimal measure is the residual standard deviation:

 with ri denoting the ith residual, N = 8 is the number of observations, and P = 3 is the number of fitted parameters.
-From the Yates table, the residual standard deviation is 0.30429.
+From the table of prediction equations, the residual standard deviation is 0.30429.

 How Should Residuals Behave?
 If the prediction equation is adequate, the residuals from that equation should behave like random drawings (typically from an approximately normal distribution), and should, since presumably random, have no structural relationship with any factor.
 This includes any and all potential terms (X1, X2, X3, X1*X2, X1*X3, X2*X3, X1*X2*X3).